Wendyydxiao/m9-readmegenerator/SAMPLE.md

 Provide instructions and examples for use.Include screenshots as needed.

 ## License
-This project is licensed under Provide license used in your project..
+This project is licensed under samplelicense.

 ## Contributing
 Provide guidelines for how to contribute to your application if allows to.